 The supplier shall establish measures for the coordination and resolution of cleanliness and contamination control issues among the parties involved in the project.

+The supplier shall appoint a C&CC responsible.

+The C&CC responsible shall define contamination sensitivity of the programme for each level of configuration.

+Contamination sensitivity is driven by the design, program phases depending on mission, and involved technologies.

 Documentation

-Contamination requirements specification
+Contamination requirements specification (CRS)

 ECSS-Q-ST-70-01_0500003

-The supplier shall define and document cleanliness requirements in a cleanliness requirement specification (CRS), in conformance with the DRD in Annex A.
+The supplier shall define and document the cleanliness levels applicable to the contamination critical and contamination sensitive items, and any other needs and provisions for contamination control, in a cleanliness requirement specification (CRS), in conformance with the DRD in Annex A.

+“Cleanliness levels” are intended as:

+The maximum level of contamination for acceptable mission performances until EOL, and

+The maximum level of contamination applicable at the delivery of hardware from lower-tier suppliers.

 ECSS-Q-ST-70-01_0500004

-The CRS shall be defined as early as possible in the programme, in order to properly address it during the design phase and provided at the latest at SRR, as part of the review data package.
+The CRS shall be defined as early as possible in the programme to ensure to ensure proper consideration during the design phase.

 Cleanliness is of fundamental importance for the space system’s performance.